sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 Consumer: vrrporch

 Description: This is a new table that contains VRRP state information.
 This entry will be added to APP_DB for each VIP for every Master VRRP instance.

+Schema:

 ```
 ; New table
 ; holds the VRRP state and VMAC information